-- 1 The 2023 indicative domestic/Commonwealth Supported Place (CSP) fees and the indicative international fees are based on a typical enrolment of two trimesters of full-time study, or 8 credit points, unless otherwise indicated.
-These fees should be used as a guide only and are subject to change in 2024.
-The fees displayed do not reflect the entire cost of the course if it's completed over a number of years and do not include the Student Services and Amenities Fee or course-related equipment costs. - 2 Visit our course webpage for full details including pre-course and entry requirements, unit selection options and campus and trimester availability for domestic and international students, and more. - 3 This course is also available at the National Indigenous Knowledges, Education, Research and Innovation (NIKERI) Institute.
-Find out more at deakin.edu.au/nikeri. - 4 Recent secondary education applicants include current Year 12 students in 2023, as well as Year 12 graduates from 2022 and 2021. - 5 International student entry requirements can be found at: deakin.edu.au/ international-students. - 6 For information about non-Year 12 applicant categories and associated admission requirements, please refer to the individual course webpage. - 7 Delivery of this course is across multiple campuses; see course webpage for further details. - 8 This course is not available to international students.
+- 1 2024 indicative full degree domestic/Commonwealth Supported Place (CSP) fees and the indicative annual international fees are based on a typical enrolment of two trimesters of full-time study, or 8 credit points, unless otherwise indicated, and should be used as a guide only.
+Find out more at deakin.edu.au/fees. - 2 Visit our course webpage for full details including pre-course and entry requirements, as well as non-Year 12 applicant categories and associated admission requirements, unit selection options and campus and trimester availability for domestic and international students, and more. - 3 This course is also available at the National Indigenous Knowledges, Education, Research and Innovation (NIKERI) Institute.
+Find out more at deakin.edu.au/nikeri. - 4 International student entry requirements can be found at: deakin.edu.au/ international-students. - 5 Delivery of this course is across multiple campuses; see course webpage for further details. - 6 This course is not available to international students.7 Visit deakin.edu.au/rres for more information.